Our standards

 DHA is committed to the highest standards of ethical and accountable conduct and encourages people to report suspected wrongdoing in the public sector.

-Public officials1 who are aware of suspected wrongdoing in DHA or elsewhere in the Australian Public Service (APS) are encouraged to report such instances in accordance with the provisions of the Public Interest Disclosure Act 2013 (PID Act).
+Public officials who are aware of suspected wrongdoing (disclosable conduct) in DHA or elsewhere in the Australian Public Service (APS) may make a public interest disclosures in accordance with the provisions of the Public Interest Disclosure Act 2013(Opens in a new tab/window) (PID Act).

 What should I disclose?

-• Conduct that is an abuse of public trust
+- is an abuse of public trust or office

 How do I make a disclosure?